pivotal-cf/docs-aws-services/creating.html.md.erb.md

 This topic describes how developers set up, operate, and scale Amazon Web Services (AWS) resources from Pivotal Cloud Foundry (PCF) by creating and managing service instances using the Service Broker for AWS.

 PCF operators must follow the instructions in [Installing the Service Broker](installation.html) to install the Service Broker for AWS before developers can use it.
-During installation, operators configure which AWS services they want to make available to developers in the Services Marketplace.
+During installation, operators configure which AWS services they want to make available to developers in the Marketplace.
 They can also set up pre-defined service plans with specific resource configurations and securely manage their AWS credentials.

 The current version of the Service Broker for AWS supports the following services: